The Manager's Desk

 Open Marina Slips

-Our marina is filling fast for our 2015 season and there are only a few slips still available for boats 30 feet to 32 feet in length.
+Our marina is filling fast for our 2015 season and there are only a few slips still available for boats 30 to 31feet in length.
 Unfortunately all of our landside slips are currently committed.
-If you are interested in one of the remaining slips, act fast as they will surely fill up as soon as the warm weather takes over.
+If you are interest in one of the remaining slips, act fast as they will surely fill up as soon as the warm weather takes over.

 March 1, 2015: The weather in Annapolis has certainly been challenging late in the season this year.
 As I write this article I am looking at large snowflakes falling on what was already a very white canvas.
 The cold temperatures of February will hopefully give way to a warm and inviting March for all of our members to come down and begin to enjoy their boats, the wonderful EYC waterfront deck and of course the beginning of an active race season.
 Come on warm weather!

 John Travolta has nothing on our EYC members!
 The first ever ‘70s themed EYC Commodore’s Ball was terrific fun for all those that attended.
 I want to thank Carol Vilardo and her hard working Special Events Committee for putting together a fabulous event.
 The decorations were only outdone by some of the great polyester outfits that walked through the front door.
 Another special thanks goes out to the YWCA who provided all of the decorations for the event.